Quantum simulation with hybrid tensor networks: Applications

 where $t$ is the nearest-neighbor hopping amplitude, $\mu$ is the chemical potential, and $\Delta=|\Delta|e^{i\theta}$ is the induced superconducting gap.
 This toy model of $p$-wave superconductor is in contrast to standard $s$-wave pairing since it couples electrons with the same spin.
 When tuning the hopping amplitude and chemical potential to $ |\Delta|=t>0$, $\mu=0$, unpaired Majorana fermions appear at the boundary of the chain, which results in a topologically non-trivial phase.
 Kitaev's quantum wire bridge proposal provides guidance for realizing the topological $p$-wave superconductors.
 In practice, this can be difficult to be physically realized because asides from the necessary condition for the unpaired Majorana, which requires an energy gap in the excitation spectrum, i.e., superconductivity in the bulk, the ground state of the connected chain has to be degenerate, where Majorana fermions still exist at the ends of the spin chain, and this is the parity condition.

 When inducing the $p$-wave superconductivity, Zeeman coupling can also be proximity induced in the film by an adjacent magnetic insulator.
 Aside from the proximity induced $p$-wave superconductivity in the film of the topological insulator and $s$-wave superconductor, we can replace the magnetic insulator by other materials. \textcite{sau2010non} showed that tuning the Zeeman coupling of spins in the spin-orbit-coupled systems could also induce a topological phase transition, and for the Zeeman coupling above the critical value, there are localized Majorana zero-energy modes at the two ends of a semiconducting quantum nanowire.
 This provides a proposal for searching for the Majorana zero-energy modes in materials with strong spin-orbit coupling.
 The spinless toy model could not describe the conventional materials in which electrons have spin $1/2$, and more importantly, electrons in correlated materials inherently have multiple degrees of freedom, which can be difficult to simulate.
 Nevertheless, we are able to use the variational quantum algorithms and our hybrid approach to determine the energy spectra of the bulk materials.
 For instance, we can store the degrees of freedom of electrons in the bulk materials with a quantum processor and also use the classical (quantum) tensor to represent the coupling effect.
 We are able to solve the ground state and low lying excited eigenstates of strongly correlated materials involving spinless fermions that hop along a certain translationally invariant one-dimensional spin chain or a general spin model with spin-orbit interactions.
 By tuning the coupling and bulk properties, such as spin-orbit coupling, chemical potential $\mu$, external magnetic field, etc., we could drive the system to topologically non-trivial phase \cite{lutchyn2018majorana,lutchyn2010majorana,alicea2012new,beenakker2013search}.
 As the boundary condition of the superconductor heterostructures is usually much simpler than the bulk, the tensor-network-type algorithms would be suitable to resolve this category of problems.
 The quantum simulation of the topological phase might be able to provide an avenue for the systematic search of topological superconductivity from heterostructures consisting of strongly correlated materials.
+We could represent multiple degrees of freedom of correlated materials in a similar way, such as in the transition metals.